mattmakai/fullstackpython.com/source/content/pages/10-misc/1005-change-log.markdown

 * Updated APIs page with basic information on webhooks.
-* Added learning checklist for source control, application dependencies, configuration management, NoSQL data stores, APIs, API integration, API creation and static content sections.
+* Added learning checklist for source control, application dependencies, configuration management, NoSQL data stores, APIs, API integration, API creation, static content and caching sections.
 * Moving learning checklists to the bottom of the pages since they are specific advice for steps to take after reading a section.
 * Added a stub section for APIs.